 The Council's most recent MTFP (September 2019) included an assumption that there would be no increase in the Aggregate External Finance received from Welsh Government.
 The final settlement for 2020/21 resulted in an increase of 3.8% in the AEF.
 No indication has been given by Welsh Government as to the level of future funding and no assumption has been made at this point.
-The situation will be reviewed prior to the Executive approving the next MTFP in September 2020.
 It is likely that the demand for Council services will continue to increase, as will pay and price inflation.
 Some of these additional costs can be offset by increasing Council Tax but it is likely that further revenue budget savings will be required over the medium term.
 The Council will deliver the required savings by:-